 7. The Changeling

-It is a story of Apollo’s man who has a wife and a newborn son.
+This is the story of Apollo’s man with a wife and a newborn son.
 Something terrible happens, and his wife commits a terrible act.
-From there, he is forced to take on the role of the hero of the story and try to find his family.
+From there, he is forced to take on the role of the story’s hero and try to find his family.
 This book is so different than any other horror book I have read.
 It has fantastical elements.
 There’s a witchy angle to it.
 Moreover, it follows that almost classic fairy tale narrative of the hero saving the day.

-So, it’s a story about parenthood and specifically about fatherhood, which is represented in a positive light in stories.
+So, it’s a story about parenthood, specifically about fatherhood, represented positively in stories.
 Many other people can relate and see themselves in this story.
 It is very scary, but not in a very classic horror way.
 The situations that the characters were put into terrified me on a very personal level.
-If you want to only read one book that I recommend this year in terms of horror or thrillers, this is it.
+If you want to read only one book I recommend this year regarding horror or thrillers, this is it.

 Author: Victor LaValle